antronerds/r2-tutorials/original/R2Tutorials.md

 signature score is simply defined as the average zscore of a zscore transformed dataset (the standard way of visualizing a heatmap) (Figure 1).
-In R2, such scores are automatically generated when one generates heatmaps via the ‘view a geneset’ function.
+In R2, such scores are automatically generated when one generates heatmaps via the ï¿½view a genesetï¿½ function.
 With the exception of some exceptional cases, most functional signatures will be composed of both upregulated genes as well as downregulated ones.
 Using both as a single list may then become problematic, as downregulated genes may counteract